JOwen-ster/GitHubDesktop/README.md

 On GitHub Desktop, in the top of your screen click on “Fetch origin” which takes the most recent changes on GitHub and puts that on your computer.
 > [!Warning]
 > If you have made **ANY CHANGES** to a reposity, you will have stash those changes away or submit them to be able to fetch from GitHub

+***YOU ALWAYS WANT TO FETCH ORIGIN TO MAKE SURE WHAT EVER CODE YOU WILL BE WORKING ON IS THE MOST RECENT VERSION***

+***YOU SHOULD BE PUSHING YOUR WORK TO GITHUB FREQUENTLY AND ALWAYS PUSH RIGHT BEFORE YOU ARE DONE WORKING FOR THE DAY***

 # Thank you for reading be free to ask any questions